Our Safety Performance

 Key Highlights

-We’ve made meaningful and measurable progress over the last four years—but there’s more to do.
+We’ve made meaningful and measurable progress over the last five years—but there’s more to do.

-Our global recordable incident rate has improved 30% over the past four years.
+Our recordable incident rate has improved 6% year over year.

-Our global lost time incident rate has improved 60% over the past four years.
+Our lost time incident rate has improved 13% year over year.

-Our global recordable incident rate has improved 8% since 2022.
+Our recordable incident rate (RIR) has improved 34% over the past five years.

-Our global lost time incident rate has improved 16% since 2022.
+Our lost time incident rate has improved 65%

-Our workforce in operations has grown to over 1.1M people globally.
+Our workforce in our operations has grown to over 1M people globally.

 Our Safety Standards